Organize your stay Barbados

 Weights and measures.
 Barbados uses the metric system, as in Europe (grams, liters, kilometers).

 Barbados enjoys a warm climate all year round.
-So pack light clothes in natural, breathable materials (cotton, linen) for optimum comfort, to which we'll add a more elegant outfit for evening outings, as well as a small cardigan in case of cool nights.
+So pack light clothes in natural, breathable materials (cotton, linen) for optimum comfort, to which you can add a more elegant outfit for evening outings, as well as a small vest for cooler nights.

-If you're planning to hike, remember to pack pants to protect you from mosquito bites and scratches, as well as "tropical force" repellent and a pair of sneakers or hiking boots.
+If you're planning to hike, remember to pack pants to protect you from scratches and mosquito bites, as well as "tropical force" repellent, a pair of sneakers or hiking boots.

 For the beach, don't forget your swimsuit, beach bag, mask and snorkel.
 For the last two, if you don't want to take on too much, check whether your accommodation offers them for free hire.